rlaemmel/loc101demo/README.md

 Run "make" while assiging the directory path for the 101contributions to variable "root".

-Depending on the location of directory, the invocation of "make" may take the following form:
+Depending on directory locations, the invocation of "make" may take the following form:

 <pre>
 make root=../../101repo/contributions